Warner Madrigal

-Warner Antonio Madrigal (born March 21, 1984) is a Dominican professional baseball pitcher who is currently a free agent.
-He has played in Major League Baseball (MLB) for the Texas Rangers, Nippon Professional Baseball for the Chunichi Dragons and in the Chinese Professional Baseball League for the Uni-President 7-Eleven Lions.
+Warner Antonio Madrigal (born March 21, 1984) is a Dominican former professional baseball pitcher.
+He has previously played in Major League Baseball (MLB) for the Texas Rangers, Nippon Professional Baseball (NPB) for the Chunichi Dragons, and in the Chinese Professional Baseball League (CPBL) for the Uni-President 7-Eleven Lions.

 Professional career

 Los Angeles Angels of Anaheim

 Madrigal was signed out of the Dominican Republic by the Anaheim Angels in 2001.
 After spending three years as an outfielder for the Cedar Rapids Kernels, the Angels' Low-A affiliate, Madrigal was converted to a pitcher in 2006.

 At the end of the 2007 season, the Angels decided to protect Madrigal from the Rule 5 Draft by putting him on their 40-man roster on November 6.
 However, because Madrigal had spent 6 years in the minor leagues with one team, he became a free agent at the close of the 2007 World Series on October 29.